"For from you the word of the Lord has sounded forth. . ."

 Sermons, Blogs, and More!

 Welcome to our media center!
 Here you can find the teaching and ministry resources of Calvary Baptist Church.
-New content will be added weekly.
+New content will be added regularly.
 Enjoy!

 4 Obstacles for Christian Media

 "You shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth" (Acts 1:8).

 We live in an unprecedented era in history.
 The ability to communicate with others, even those in the remotest countries, has never been easier.
 Nearly every person today can engage in mass communication (i.e., media) and send their messages across the world with the potential to impact millions of lives.
 But it has not always been this way.

 We can look back to men like George Whitefield who preached to massive crowds, exercising remarkable influence without the assistance of electronic technology.
 He had no microphones or audio equipment; he had no livestreams or YouTube, yet he and others succeeded in communicating their messages on a mass scale.
 Yet, the messages of even the most influential in times past reached smaller audiences than the messages of the moderately influential today.